Petrol prices hiked again; here are the prices in your city today

 -

-Petrol prices were hiked across major cities on Monday, according to data from the Indian Oil Corporation (IOC).
-In Delhi, petrol was hiked by 28 paise from Rs 100.91 per litre to Rs 101.19 per litre.
+Petrol prices were hiked across major cities on Saturday, according to data from the Indian Oil Corporation (IOC).
+This is the tenth hike in petrol prices in the first 17 days of this month.
+In Delhi, petrol was hiked by 30 paise from Rs 101.54 per litre to Rs 101.84 per litre.

 |Cities